rafeca/rafeca.github.com/_posts/2011-11-09-creating-this-blog.markdown

 * Use [RedCarpet](https://github.com/tanoku/redcarpet), a Markdown parser created by [Vicent Marti](http://twitter.com/tanoku), a Catalan GitHub employee.

-Obviously, I chose the second option ;)
+Obviously, I chose the second option ;) To change the markdown parser in Jekyll, I had to add a new config parameter in the Jekyll `_config.yml` file:

+{% highlight yaml %}
+markdown: redcarpet
+{% endhighlight %}

 # Adding comments

 As Jekylls creates static pages for the blog, it doesn't provide comments on the posts.
-I found 3 different options to solve the issue:
+So I found 3 different options to solve the issue:

-* Don't provide comments justifying that nobody is going to comment on such a blog
+* Don't provide comments justifying that nobody is going to comment on blog like this one.
 * Use GitHub issues to host the comments, as it is explained [here](http://ivanzuzak.info/2011/02/18/github-hosted-comments-for-github-hosted-blogs.html).
   This is a really cool hack, but I didn't want to force readers to have a GitHub account and